Monthly Newsletter - June 2025

 Our Touch of Glass exhibit will be held July 26 - August 30 in the Acorn Exhibit Space at the Lakewood Arts Gallery, 6501 W. Colfax, Lakewood.

 This show is open to any member of the Glass Artists of Colorado.
 Cost to enter: $10 per piece, limit 3.
 Gallery Commission $25.
-Application forms will be available in May at GAC meeting.
+Application forms will be available at our GAC meeting.
 To get a feel for the space, you may want to drop by the Lakewood Art Center.

 Lois would like to get an idea of who is interested.
 Please email rlrentz@comcast.net if you plan to submit a piece.